cloudflare/cloudflare-docs/content/d1/platform/pricing.md

 D1 bills based on:

-* *What you use*: queries you issue against D1 will count as rows read, rows written, or both (for transactions or batches).
+* **Usage**: Queries you issue against D1 will count as rows read, rows written, or both (for transactions or batches).
-* *Scale-to-zero*: You are not billed for "hours" or "capacity units": if you are not issuing queries against your database, you are not billed for compute.
+* **Scale-to-zero**: You are not billed for "hours" or "capacity units".
+If you are not issuing queries against your database, you are not billed for compute.
-* *Storage*: You are only billed for storage above the included limits of your plan.
+* **Storage**: You are only billed for storage above the included [limits](/d1/platform/limits/) of your plan.

 ## Billing metrics